 According to the National Science Teaching Association, a STEM mindset is a survival skill for the modern world.
 In a field that changes every few months, the ability to learn, unlearn, and relearn is worth more than any specific formula you memorize.

-At the end of the day, remember that every expert in your field was once a beginner who felt exactly as frustrated as you do right now.
+Remember that every expert in your field was once a beginner who felt exactly as frustrated as you do right now.
 They didn't have a magic brain; they just refused to stop.
 Embrace the struggle, use your tools, and keep moving.
-You haven't mastered it—yet.
+You haven't mastered it yet.